Rom Filing System — Technical Guide

 Monitor ROM Banks (4 KB each)

-The Monitor ROM window at 0x0000–0x0FFF is bank-switched across 7 banks stored in the Monitor ROM Flash chip:
+The Monitor ROM window at 0x0000–0x0FFF is bank-switched across 16 pages stored in the Monitor ROM Flash chip.
+Of these, three pages (banks 6, 7 and 9) are dedicated to RFS — holding the Z80 assembler/disassembler opcode tables and message strings respectively:

 Original SA-1510 monitor ROM — 40-column.
 The default bank on power-on. |